opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/segment-replication/index.md

 ## Segment replication configuration

 Setting the default replication type for a cluster affects all newly created indexes.
-However, you can specify a different replication type when creating an index.
-Index-level settings always override cluster-level settings.
+You can, however, specify a different replication type when creating an index.
+Index-level settings override cluster-level settings.

-### Creating an index with the segment replication type
+### Creating an index with segment replication

-To set segment replication as the replication strategy for an index, create the index with `replication.type` set to `SEGMENT`:
+To use segment replication as the replication strategy for an index, create the index with the `replication.type` parameter set to `SEGMENT` as follows:

 ```json
 PUT /my-index1